Welcoming Your New Aussiedoodle or Cavapoo Puppy During Winter Storms in Texas

 First Time Seeing Snow or Ice in Texas

 For many Texas-raised Aussiedoodle puppies and Cavapoo puppies, winter storms may be their first experience with ice or snow.
+Encourage gentle exploration:

-Go outside with your puppy
+Go outside with your puppy.

-Stay calm and upbeat
+Stay calm and upbeat.

-Use a cheerful voice
+Use a cheerful voice.

-Allow exploration at your puppy’s pace
+Allow exploration at your puppy’s pace.

 Your puppy takes cues from you.
 Positive early experiences help shape confident behavior in future weather events.